Sports in Omaha, Nebraska: Baseball

 An early team in Omaha was the Luxus, who played with support from the Krug Brewery, and in 1915 played for the Amateur World Championship.

 The Omaha Omahogs was a baseball team started in 1900 as part of the new Western League.
 Their name changed to the Omaha Indians in 1902.
 In 1904 the team was fielded as the Omaha Packers, and in 1906 as the Omaha Rourkes.
 They kept that name until 1921, when the name changed to the Omaha Buffaloes, which stuck until 1928 when it changed to the Omaha Crickets.
 In 1930 the team changed its name back to the Omaha Packers, and kept that name until 1935, when they moved to Council Bluffs and subsequently folded.
 A new team called the Omaha Robin Hoods formed in 1936, but moved to Rock Island, Illinois late in the year.
 The team reformed shortly thereafter as the Omaha Cardinals, remaining as such for several years.

 In the 1940s, the African American players of the Omaha Rockets independent baseball team lived in North Omaha.
 The team played exhibition games against Negro league teams from across the U.S., and was the home of several important players.

 The Omaha Storm Chasers are the city's current minor-league baseball team.
 They are the AAA affiliate of the Kansas City Royals.

-Omaha has served as host city of the College World Series—the final rounds of the NCAA Division I Baseball Championship, since 1950, initially at Johnny Rosenblatt Stadium, but now at TD Ameritrade Park.
+Omaha has served as host city of the College World Series—the final rounds of the NCAA Division I Baseball Championship, since 1950, initially at Johnny Rosenblatt Stadium, but now at Charles Schwab Field.
 In 2008, the NCAA reached a 25-year agreement with the local organizers to continue hosting the College World Series in Omaha through at least 2035.

 Soccer

 On May 1, 2019, the United Soccer League announced that Alliance Omaha Soccer Holdings, Omaha had been granted an expansion franchise in USL League One, beginning in 2020 and playing out of Werner Park.
 The team's name was announced as Union Omaha on October 3, 2019.

+The team plans to build a 7,000-seat soccer-specific stadium on the north side of Downtown Omaha.
+The plans were announced in 2024 as part of a mixed-use development and entertainment district.
+Long-term plans for Union Omaha include moving up to the USL Championship, the second tier of American soccer, once the stadium opens in 2026.